 The following are the market participants in the stock market.

 - Intermediaries: Here, stock exchanges, underwriters, banks, auditors, rating agencies, etc., act as intermediaries.
-They help in issuing and placing the securities in the market.
+They help in issuing and placing securities in the market.

 We can also classify all these categories in a group, as stated below.